Unlock the power of personalized employee engagement with our affordable, easy-to-use one-sheeter.

 Designed to gather essential staff insights, including communication preferences, learning styles, work orientation, top strengths, coaching communication styles, recognition preferences, forms of appreciation, and celebration preferences—this tool supports more meaningful connections and better workplace outcomes.

-Below, you’ll find a detailed breakdown of each question included in the one-sheeter, along with response options and what they can reveal about a team member’s preferences and working style.
-These explanations are designed to help you interpret responses with greater clarity and apply them more effectively in your day-to-day interactions, team planning, and employee support strategies.
+You’ll find a detailed breakdown of each question included in the one-sheeter, along with response options and what they can reveal about a team member’s preferences and working style.

 The insights gathered from the Personalized Staff Insights printable may evolve over time, so we recommend reviewing them periodically.
 Colleagues might also notice differences between the responses provided and those observed in daily interactions.
 Any discrepancies should be addressed through open discussion with the individual.
 It’s possible that the team member may not be fully aware of a learning style or recognition preference they respond to more effectively or may not realize how they’re engaging with different coaching or recognition methods.

 Every individual has their own preferred communication style.
-You can gain a deeper understanding of these preferences by exploring what works best in different contexts, such as one-on-one meetings, team discussions, daily check-ins, or coaching conversations.
+Explore these preferences by learning what works best in different contexts, such as one-on-one meetings, team discussions, daily check-ins, or coaching conversations.

 Email • Chat Function • Face to Face • Virtual Call • Phone Call

-Everyone has a unique learning style, and understanding these preferences can provide valuable insights for tailoring training sessions.
+Everyone has their preferred learning style.
+Gaining knowledge and understanding with these preferences can provide valuable insights for tailoring training sessions.
 Whether it’s during onboarding, annual compliance training, or ongoing professional development throughout the year, knowing how each individual learns best can enhance the effectiveness of these sessions.

 - Visual Learner – Visual formats (e.g. images or charts)